luci/luci-go/vpython/README.md

 Once a VirtualEnv specification has been resolved, its resulting pinned specification is hashed and used as a key to that VirtualEnv.
-Other `vpython` invocations expressing hte same environment will naturally re-use that VirtualEnv instead of creating their own.
+Other `vpython` invocations expressing the same environment will naturally re-use that VirtualEnv instead of creating their own.

 #### Download Caching